emmetio/codemirror-plugin/README.md

 	// `markupSnippets` are used for markup languages like HTML, Slim, Pug etc.,
 	// `stylesheetSnippets` are used for stylesheet syntaxes like CSS, LESS etc.
 	// Since a single editor may contain mixed syntaxes, you should
-	// explicitly separate markup and stylesheet syntaxes instead of passing
+	// explicitly separate markup and stylesheet snippets instead of passing
 	// a single `snippets` property, as described in `@emmetio/expand-abbreviation`
 	// module
 	emmet: {